 Easy to Clean – It can be easily cleaned and washed as it does not require any special cleaning material or oil to clean it.

 Distributes heat evenly – Because of its inner aluminum core, it also distributes heat evenly across the surface of the cookware, which means that you will not have to worry about food getting burned or sticking to your pans and pots.

-Non Toxic – Granite cookware is free from harmful chemicals that why it is know as the healthiest cookware.
+Non-Toxic – Granite cookware is free from harmful chemicals that why it is known as the healthiest cookware.

 Resisting rust – As it is made of stainless steel, it resists rust and corrosion.

-Doesn’t Required Seasoning – It doesn’t need any seasoning because of its non-sticky surface.
+Doesn’t Require Seasoning – It doesn’t need any seasoning because of its non-stick surface.
 So we can say that it is a time-saving cookware as well.